allent4n/FedLSTMA/README.md

 ```

 * Run the code (Note: ***this code will initalize the real network connections among different cites***)

-run the main.py under each sub-folder (female/male/office/shop and server)
+Run the main.py under each sub-folder (female/male/office/shop and server)